Point72/csp/docs/wiki/api-references/Base-Nodes-API.md

 Given a timeseries of a *list* of values, unroll will "unroll" the values in the list into a timeseries of the elements.
 `unroll` will ensure to preserve the order across all list ticks.
 Ticks will be unrolled in subsequent engine cycles.
+For a detailed explanation of this behavior, see the documentation on [duplicate timestamps](Execution-Modes#handling-duplicate-timestamps).

 ## `csp.collect`